andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 This reduces latency by reducing IO, and the benefits are available to all Postgres users without the need to change their SQL queries or ORM code!

 ## Grouping similar query groups in pg_stat_statements
-There are more usability improvements coming for Postgres users, pg_stat_statements, an `IN` clause queries.
+There are more usability improvements coming for Postgres users, pg_stat_statements, and `IN` clause queries.

 One problem with these has been that similar entries aren't collapsed together when they have a different numbers of scalar array expressions.